canonical/netplan/doc/netplan-yaml.md

 - **dhcp4** (bool)

   > Enable DHCP for IPv4.
-Off by default.
+Off by default when using `networkd` as a `renderer`.

 - **dhcp6** (bool)

   > Enable DHCP for IPv6.
-Off by default.
+Off by default when using `networkd` as a `renderer`.
 This covers both stateless DHCP -
   > where the DHCP server supplies information like DNS nameservers but not the
   > IP address - and stateful DHCP, where the server provides both the address
   > and the other information.